telicent-oss/smart-caches-core/docs/index.md

 application.
 It takes in an `EventSource`, a `Projector` and a `Sink` and automates the polling of events from the event source and passing those through the projector and onto the `Sink`.
 It also takes various additional parameters to control various aspects of this behaviour, see the [Projection](projection/index.md) documentation for more details.

+## Security Plugins

+A `SecurityPlugin` encapsulates the Core Platform label based  security model into a handful of simple interfaces that are designed to allow applications to apply the security model without needing to know/interpret the labels themselves.

+See the [Security](security/index.md) documentation for more details.

 # Other Components